Alternatives To Managing Pain Effectively

 Unless each of these issues is assessed and treated, they will add to your burden, or what is known as “total load”.
 The good news is that if you consult a specialist here at Piedmont Physical Medicine and Rehabilitation, you will be offered treatments that will help with all the additional issues that are affecting your wellbeing.
 This means that your prognosis for pain reduction is greatly enhanced, as your care plan can be designed to include treatments that will reduce your total load and tackle the causes of your pain from every angle.

 The holistic approach doesn’t exclude the use of other treatment options that repair, restore and help you body to heal.
 In fact, they are complimentary.
-Several options including nerve blocks, prolotherapy, platelet rich plasma, and even stem cell.
+Several options including nerve blocks, prolotherapy, platelet rich plasma, and other innovative regenerative treatments.
 There are many more choices as well.
 If you have chronic pain and are looking for new options to get well look through the links on this site to learn more about these options and feel free to call our office for a personalized consultation.